P-DRUM: Post-hoc Descriptor-based Residual Uncertainty Modeling for Machine Learning Potentials: Experimental results

 In this section, we evaluate how uncertainty scores relate to prediction errors using Spearman correlation.
 This evaluation is based on the idea that structures with higher uncertainty should tend to exhibit larger errors.
 We analyze both energy and force errors in our experiments.
 Note that only the kNN and GMM uncertainties do not differentiate between energy and force uncertainties.
 As a result, we used the same uncertainty estimates for evaluating both energy and force performance for them.

 Table~\ref{tab:id-spearman} reports the 5-trial average Spearman correlation for each method across datasets.
-The results indicate that PDRL-diff performs relatively well in predicting energy uncertainties, whereas PDRL-norm is more effective for force uncertainties.
+The results indicate that P-DRUM-diff performs relatively well in predicting energy uncertainties, whereas P-DRUM-norm is more effective for force uncertainties.
 Notably, the performance gap between GMM and kNN is larger in HME21.
-For readers who are interested, we provide an additional analysis using principal component analysis of HME21 in Appendix~\ref{app:pdrl-vs-gmm}.
+For readers who are interested, we provide an additional analysis using principal component analysis of HME21 in Appendix~\ref{app:P-DRUM-vs-gmm}.